faizan-m/faizan-m.github.io/projects.md

 <div class="hero hero--dark" style='height: 500px; background-image: url("/assets/images/robotics/trin19.jpg");'>
 </div>

-The contest also organizes an Olympiad every year that focuses on the theoretical aspects of Robotics and I won the Olympiad in Senior Individual Category in both 2018 and 2019.
+The contest also organizes an Olympiad every year that focuses on the theoretical aspects of Robotics.
+I won the Olympiad in Senior Individual Category in both 2018 and 2019.

 ## Sound Based Robot Localization
 ### (MATLAB, Machine Learning)